Sudarshan-Gogoi/TDA-Detect-Cancer/README.md

-# Topological Data Analysis(TDA) to detect cancer: Data, Scripts and User manual
+# "Topological Data Analysis (TDA) for Cancer Detection and Localization: Data, Scripts, and Tutorials"